doomnonius/keyforging/README.md

 <h2>Testing / Rules: </h2>
 <ol>
 <li>Get hazardous and assault working - should be easy, but I made it more difficult than it needed to be.
 Could use more testing.</li>
-<li><b>If a card is trying to find it's own index, can it tell itself apart from another card with the same name? - still haven't confirmed</b></li>
 <li>Can use wild wormhole to cheat out a card with ember imp in play?
 Rules-wise it can't, as wildwormhole only gets around the first turn rule b/c that rule applies to playing out of hand.</li>
 <li>Dysania won't work. - now maybe she will</li>
 </ol>